 Camp Adventures for Children Entering K to 2nd Grade

-Junior Outpost is the “perfect first camp experience” created just for our youngest campers.
-Carefully designed by our directors to be a nurturing introductory program for younger campers, Junior Outpost operates “half day” from 9:30 AM to 1:30 PM and is full of traditional Outpost fun and adventure.
+Junior Outpost is carefully designed by our directors to be a nurturing program for campers.
+Junior Outpost operates “partial day” from 9:30 AM to 1:30 PM and is full of traditional Outpost fun and adventure.
 Our counselors are chosen and trained to embrace the creativity and imagination of each camper to create an inventive and inclusive environment.
 Sessions are two weeks long, five days per week Monday through Friday.
 Learn more about our dates and rates.

 Set Up for Success